Psoriasis & Vitamin D Deficiency: The Ultimate Guide

 Vitamin D is a form of fat-soluble vitamin, which means that it is stored in the fat tissues and liver if your body has more than enough of them already.

-Taking vitamin D naturally or via dietary supplements have both significant benefits and positive effects on your body.
+Taking vitamin D naturally or via dietary supplements have both significant health benefits and positive effects on your body.
 It is responsible for the maintenance of calcium and phosphorus level in our blood and improves other bodily functions such as:

 - Regulation of cell growth to normal levels